-In our interim management induction workshops, we have asked hundreds of interim managers what they see as the upsides and downsides of interim management.
+At our interim management induction workshops, we have asked hundreds of interim managers what they believe are the upsides and downsides of interim management.
 When making any lifestyle decisions, there are potential advantages and drawbacks that need to be weighed up.
 The list of pros and cons below is not exhaustive, and you may wish to come up with your own list of pros and cons as you research interim management.

 On the positive side: